HugoBlox/theme-academic-cv/content/join/_index.md

 ## Graduate students

-If you are looking to work on computational approaches to better understand marine microbial systems, you may be a good fit in the lab.
+If you are interested in phytoplankton ecology or working on computational approaches to enable our understanding of marine microbial systems, you may be a good fit in the lab.
+Generally, I look for students who have a background in Biology, Chemistry, Computational Biology, or a closely related area and have taken classes that might include: genetics, genomics, computational biology, biochemistry, cell biology, molecular biology, genetics, statistics, calculus, organic chemistry, and/or computer science.
+However, please don't let this list stop you from contacting Harriet!

 Prospective graduate students should apply to the [MIT-WHOI Joint Program](http://mit.whoi.edu/) in Biological Oceanography.

-Interested students should contact Harriet directly.
-Generally speaking, competitive applicants to the Joint Program will have a GPA of 3.5 or higher.
-I am looking for candidates who have a background in Biology, Chemistry, Computational Biology, or a closely related area.
-I would like to see evidence of a rigorous science foundation with courses such as genetics, genomics, computational biology, biochemistry, cell biology, molecular biology, genetics, calculus, organic chemistry, and/or computer science.
-I strongly advise all eligible students to apply for fellowship programs.
+If you are interested in applying and think that our research sounds interesting, please email Harriet directly.

 ## Postdocs